Precious and Semi-Precious Gemstone and Mineral Glossary

 Single Cut Stones with seventeen facets or fewer.

-Single Refraction Most gemstones are doubly refractive -- they have 2 refractive indices.
+Most gemstones are doubly refractive; they have two refractive indices.
 Only a few gemstones have a single refractive index, specifically diamond, spinel and garnet.
 See also Birefringence.

 Solitaire A solitaire, often found in rings and pendants, is a single stone in a simple setting.
 Compare Center Stone and Side Stone.

-Step Cut A gem cut with rectangular facets along the perimeter.
+Step Cut Gemstones A gem cut with rectangular facets along the perimeter.

 Swiss Cut A gem cut consisting of thirty-three facets.

-Synthetic (gemstone) A synthetic gemstone is man-made rather than mined from the earth.
-Natural gemstones which are treated by industry-accepted methods such as heat or irradiation are not classified as synthetic.
+Synthetic gemstone (lab-made or man-made) A synthetic gemstone is man-made rather than mined from the earth.
+Natural gemstones that are treated by industry-accepted methods such as heat or irradiation are not classified as synthetic.

 Table The flat top part of a gemstone.
 The table is the largest facet.

-Tone One of 3 characteristics used to describe the appearance of color.
+Tone One of three characteristics used to describe the appearance of color.
 Tone refers to the lightness or value of the lightness in a particular stone.
 See also Saturation and Hue.

 Translucent A quality of a gemstone transmitting light imperfectly so that one cannot see through the stone clearly.
 Star sapphire is an example of this quality.